Will I need inpatient or outpatient care?

 Will my treatment be confidential?

 All information obtained during treatment is covered by the Federal Confidentiality Law, which states that health providers may not give out information regarding your treatment without your written consent.
-In addition, Lighthouse acknowledges the Health Insurance Portability and Accountability Act of 1996 (HIPPA) standards regarding the use of protected health information.
+In addition, Lighthouse acknowledges the Health Insurance Portability and Accountability Act of 1996 (HIPAA) standards regarding the use of protected health information.
+In accordance with HIPAA, which is a federal law, we cannot provide any patient information by email or phone, unless the patient provides a release for the specific person inquiring.
+For this reason, please don’t send emails to the general email box, inquiring about a patient.
+We will not be able to reply without confirming who you are.